QuantEcon/continuous_time_mcs/ctmc_lectures/kolmogorov_bwd.md

 ## State Dependent Jump Intensities

-Recall that continuous time Markov chains jump between states and hence can have the form
+As we have seen, continuous time Markov chains jump between states, and hence can have the form

 $$